 Credit Monitoring from a Free Service

 For persons who wish to obtain more than the federally allowed number of free credit reports, it is popular to choose a free credit monitoring agency or service.
 Each agency will provide slightly different services, guidance, and user experiences.
-Some of the most popular services as shared by Investopedia include:
+Some of the most popular services include:

-- Credit Sesame - Using Vantage scores directly from Transunion, users can get free credit reports as well as $50,000 in fraud resolution real es
+- Credit Sesame - Using Vantage scores directly from TransUnion, users can get free credit reports as well as $50,000 in fraud resolution.

 - WalletHub - A service valued for credit alert functionality, credit reports from TransUnion and the TransUnion VantageScore.